keeper-hr/Onboarding_guide/README.md

   <img src="https://user-images.githubusercontent.com/61127092/182673821-6d2f5f66-5e72-496a-b8d5-10f4188c0ea6.png" width="700">

   ### Company Admin Profiles
-  *On this page the admin has the ability to edit the company name, edit the company domain and activate, upload or change the company logo or deactivate company member accounts*
+  *On this page the admin has the ability to edit the company name, edit the company domain, upload/change the company logo and activate/deactivate company member accounts*

   - The Company Name and the Company Domain can be changed by entering changes in the following fields and clicking "Save"